alovajs/alovajs.github.io/v2/tutorial/getting-started/method.md

 ### Other parameters supported by the request adapter

-In addition to request headers, params parameters, etc., it also supports configuring parameters supported by the corresponding request adapter.
+In addition to request headers and params, it also supports configuring parameters supported by the corresponding request adapter.
 When using `GlobalFetch` as the request adapter of alova, you can configure any `fetch API` supported parameters on the `method` instance.
-These Parameters will be passed to the `fetch` function during request.
+These parameters will be passed to the `fetch` function when the request is sent.

 ```javascript
 alovaInstance.Get('/todo/list', {